 For a card with a $0* annual fee, it comes with some pretty sweet perks like: travel accident insurance; lost luggage reimbursement; auto rental collision damage waiver; roadside dispatch; Visa Signature Concierge; discounts and upgrades at top hotels, resorts, and cruise lines; movie ticket offers at fandango.com/visasignature; special book and music offers; access to special dining, wine and sporting events; discounts and special offers at premium retailers; purchase security; and extended warranty.

 Things to watch out for: Remember to set those reminders because if you don’t choose your cashback categories before the start of a quarter, you won’t earn the bonus.
 Instead, your purchases drop to the lowest cashback amount allowed.
-You’re going to pay a foreign transaction fee of 2% of each foreign purchase transaction or foreign ATM advance transaction in U.S. dollars, 3% of each foreign purchase transaction or foreign ATM advance transaction in a foreign currency.

 There are limits to what activities are covered under cashback rewards.
 Ground transportation does not cover purchases like travel agencies, tour operators, steamships, cruise lines, freight trains, parking meters, parking garages and tolls.
 Cell provider purchases don’t include cell phone or accessory purchases from electronic stores, cell phone resellers or independent dealers.
 If you have a bundled cell phone plan, you may not get the higher rewards.